ctc-oss/fapolicy-analyzer/README.md

 ### Python bindings

-We generate python bindings using [setuptools_rust](https://setuptools-rust.readthedocs.io/en/latest/) from the python directory.
+We write python bindings using [PyO3](https://github.com/PyO3/pyo3) and [setuptools_rust](https://setuptools-rust.readthedocs.io/en/latest/).

+To build and install the bindings run the following from the [python](python) directory:

 ```
 pipenv install --dev